Battle of Gransee: Background

-The battle
+Battle

 Waldemar's forces consisted largely of knights in armour; Henry's of foot soldiers.
 It was conventional military wisdom in those days that heavy cavalry hopelessly outclassed light infantry.
 (Subsequent patriotic accounts from Mecklenburg even suggested that the Alliance was outnumbered four to one.)
 On John's advice, the Alliance decided on a surprise attack.
 Passing through a forest (remnants of which still exist as the Unterbusch), they crossed the Mühlenfließ near Schulzendorf.
 (The Mühlenfließ was a millstream which powered the watermill at Rauschendorf.)

 According to the chroniclers, it was the foot soldiers who won the day.
 The knights, fighting on foot, were immobile and vulnerable.
 The battle swayed to and fro for several hours, and resembled a massacre.
 Henry caught an axe blow to the helmet in the initial phase of the battle, and had to be supported from the field; but later returned to fight with undiminished vigour.

 Seven counts on the Brandenburg side, including Albrecht V of Wernigerode and the Count of Mansfeld, were taken prisoner.
 Waldemar himself only escaped because Count von Manseld fought to give him the opportunity.
 Waldemar and his retinue retreated in some disorder to Gransee, said by Fontane to have been the strongest place in the Lordship of Ruppin.
 On the Alliance side, John III, Count of Holstein-Plön was captured.